EndeavorEverlasting/NodeWeaver/GETTING_STARTED.md

-# Getting Started with TopicSense
+# Getting Started with NodeWeaver

-Welcome to TopicSense!
+Welcome to NodeWeaver!
 This guide will help you get up and running quickly.

 ## Quick Start